tim-puhlfuerss/LLM-Knowledge-Base/README.md

   - The model rejects a request in prio 2 or 3 if it misaligns with the instructions in prio 1.
   - News article: <https://the-decoder.de/openai-will-ki-sicherheit-mit-prompt-hierarchie-verbessern/>
   - Paper: <https://arxiv.org/abs/2404.13208>

+### Cooperation StackOverlow x OpenAI

+- [News article](https://the-decoder.de/chatgpt-bekommt-durch-stack-overflow-integration-zugriff-auf-validiertes-entwickler-wissen/) by The Decoder (May 2024)